ahuarte47/duckdb-raster/README.md

 	| Erdas Imagine | .img |
 	| GDAL Virtual | .vrt |

 	`RT_Read` supports filter pushdown on the non-BLOB columns, which allows you to prefilter the tiles that are loaded based on their metadata or spatial location.
-For example, you can filter the tiles that intersect with a certain geometry or that have a certain value in the metadata:
+As you have noticed, `bbox` and `geometry` columns are available for spatial filtering, so for example, you can filter the tiles that intersect with a certain geometry:

 	```sql
 	SELECT